 The perfect gift for garden enthusiasts or passionate pollinator protectors

 Want more reading on pollinators?

 Click on a heading below to read more about these buzzy bees:

 The Flow Pollinator House is a carefully designed hive which provides space for and encourages differing pollinator species to take up residence in your garden.

 European honey bees live in colonies, however many people don’t realise that the majority of all bee species worldwide are actually solitary nesters.
-These (often overlooked) garden allies, require and seek out a cosy home to nest in.
+These (often overlooked) garden allies, require and seek out a cozy home to nest in.

 Different types of pollinators require different types of homes.
-Cavity nesting bees use hollow plant stems or holes in wood for laying their eggs.
+Cavity-nesting bees use hollow plant stems or holes in wood for laying their eggs.
 These solitary bees do not have queens or workers, nor do they store any honey in their tiny nests.
 In addition to nesting, some species like to hibernate over winter and are on the lookout for sheltered spaces with plant matter as insulation.